-Jeffrey P. Nichols represents clients in a range of civil litigation matters in the state and federal courts and before state agencies.
-His practice areas include business torts, unfair trade practices, contract disputes, shareholder disputes, employment disputes, construction litigation, personal injury litigation and other complex civil disputes.
+A thoughtful and determined advocate, Jeffrey P. Nichols represents clients in civil litigation in state and federal courts, before state agencies, and in mediation and arbitration settings.
+His areas of concentration include business disputes, contracts, unfair trade practices, contentious employment matters, malpractice claims, and other complex issues.

-Mr. Nichols is a contributing editor to Connecticut Unfair Trade Practices, Business Torts and Antitrust, Vol. 12 of the Connecticut Practice Series.
+Jeff serves as an associate editor of Connecticut Unfair Trade Practices, Business Torts and Antitrust, Vol. 12 of the Connecticut Practice Series.

 Evidencing his commitment to education, Jeff previously taught high school in Mississippi and Chile.
 He has been a volunteer and guest speaker for Junior Achievement, and served as a member of his school district’s Strategic Planning Committee.
 He also serves as the Hesburgh Lecture Coordinator for the Notre Dame Club of Fairfield County.